TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/interop/_index.md

 # Identity Server interoperability

 Identity Server interoperability doesn't need Crypto Server, therefore you don't need to set up two accounts and peer networks.
-Still, you need to set up TLS certificates in a similar fasion.
+Still, you need to set up TLS certificates in a similar fashion.